MSc in Structural Engineering: Career, Skills, Scope, Options, Outlook, Challenges

 • To provide students with hands-on learning opportunities, such as internships or practical training

-The vision of an MSc in Structural Engineering program may be to produce graduates who are well-prepared to tackle the complex and challenging problems facing the field of structural engineering.
-This may include designing and constructing new structures, as well as rehabilitating and retrofitting existing ones.
+The vision of an MSc in Structural Engineering program may be to produce well-prepared graduates to tackle the complex and challenging problems facing structural engineering.
+This may include designing and constructing new structures and rehabilitating and retrofitting existing ones.

 Graduates of an MSc in Structural Engineering program may be able to contribute to the development of innovative solutions to the structural engineering challenges of today and tomorrow.
 They may also be able to take on leadership roles and shape the direction of the field.